Ageing and Disability Commission

 - raising awareness and educating the public about matters relating to the abuse, neglect and exploitation of adults with disability and older adults

-- inquiring into and reporting on systemic issues relating to the protection and promotion of the rights, or the abuse, neglect and exploitation, of adults with disability and older adults, including making recommendations to government
+- inquiring into and reporting on systemic issues relating to the protection and promotion of the rights, or the abuse, neglect and exploitation, of adults with disability and older adults, including making recommendations to government; and,

-- administering the NSW Official Community Visitors scheme.
+- administering the NSW Official Community Visitor scheme.

 The ADC includes the NSW Ageing and Disability Abuse Helpline (formerly known as the Elder Abuse Helpline and Resource Unit).